Frequently Asked Questions

 Sadly, too many children with a diagnosed learning difference won’t catch up.
 By the time they reach 4th grade, they may be two or more grade levels behind their classmates in key skills such as reading.
 Schools typically don’t teach basic reading skills after early elementary grades, so “catching up” is unlikely… unless a proven specialized intervention is provided.

-It’s unfortunately the truth that struggling students can begin acting out, and their distractibility and disorganization can cause them to “get into trouble.”
+Unfortunately, it is true that struggling students can begin acting out, and their distractibility and disorganization can cause them to “get into trouble.”
 Remember, children like your daughter are intelligent, and she can recognize that she’s falling behind her friends.
 That can be quite unsettling to children who know how important school success is.

 We encourage you to visit The de Paul School and tour our school.
 Let us be a resource for your family, whether or not your child enrolls at our school.
 We will show you our specially-designed and calm classrooms, designed to meet your child’s needs.
 We will show you how our carefully developed teaching methods are presented by a wonderful faculty of instructors.
 We’ll also share information which documents our successes in changing children’s – and families’ – lives.